Character varieties of a transitioning Coxeter 4-orbifold: Reflections in hyperbolic and AdS geometry

 which maps a spacelike unit vector $X$ to the unique reflection $r_{X}$ fixing $H_{X}$ point-wise.
 Moroever, two distinct reflections $r_{X}$ and $r_{Y}$ commute if and only if $b_1(X,Y)=0$. \end{lemma}

 The subset of vectors in $\R^{n+1}$ such that $q_1(X)=+1$ is usually called \emph{de Sitter space}.

-Let us now move to Anti-de Sitter geometry.
-Again, totally geodesic subspaces are the intersections of $\AdS^n$ with linear subspaces of $\R^{n+1}$.
-Such a subspace is called \emph{spacelike}, \emph{timelike} or \emph{lightlike} if the induced bilinear form, obtained as the restriction of the Lorentzian metric of $\AdS^n$, is positive definite, indefinite or degenerate, respectively.
-Spacelike hyperplanes are isometrically embedded copies of $\Hyp^{n-1}$, while timelike hyperplanes are isometrically embedded copies of $\AdS^{n-1}$.
+Let us now move to Anti-de Sitter geometry. {A hyperplane} is called \emph{spacelike}, \emph{timelike} or \emph{lightlike} if the induced bilinear form, obtained as the restriction of the Lorentzian metric of $\AdS^n$, is positive definite, indefinite or degenerate, respectively. {Spacelike hyperplanes are disconnected, and each of the two connected components is an isometrically embedded copy of $\Hyp^{n-1}$.} Timelike hyperplanes are isometrically embedded copies of $\AdS^{n-1}$.

 Let us denote by $\perpm$ the orthogonality relation with respect to $b_{-1}$.
 We have:

 \begin{lemma} Given a vector $X \in \R^{n+1}$, the intersection $X^\perpm\cap\AdS^n$ is non-empty, and is: \begin{itemize} \item a spacelike hyperplane if $q_{-1}(X)<0$, \item a timelike hyperplane if $q_{-1}(X)>0$, \item a lightlike hyperplane if $q_{-1}(X)=0$. \end{itemize} \end{lemma}